 - If you are taking medications for a mental health condition, develop a plan now(!) for refills and adjustments as needed.
-Bishop Wellness Center has limited capacity to provide assessment and on-going medication management for mental health conditions.
+Bishop Wellness Center is not able to provide assessment and on-going medication management for mental health conditions.
 Further, psychiatry in the Salem community is unfortunately very difficult to secure, as there is a significant shortage of prescribers in the area.
 So, there are a few options to avoid a lapse in care:

 - If you hope to transfer your care to a local provider, we encourage you to start calling for an appointment now.
 We've found that wait times for an initial appointment can exceed several weeks, and in some cases months.

 - Given the difficulty in finding care close to campus, most students find it easiest to remain connected with their provider at home.
 Telephone, Skype, and in person visits with your provider at home over the breaks are often more accessible than trying to establish care in Salem.